Cannabis Use Makes Young Brains More Sensitive to Cocaine, Finds Rodent Study

 By monitoring the brains of adolescent and adult rats before and after administering a synthetic psychotropic cannabinoid followed by cocaine, the researchers say they identified key molecular and epigenetic changes in the brains of the adolescent rats that didn’t occur in the adult group.

-These findings, published in the , reveal new interplay between the two drugs that has never previously been observed directly in biological detail, say the scientists.
+These findings, published in the Proceedings of the National Academy of Sciences, reveal new interplay between the two drugs that has never previously been observed directly in biological detail, say the scientists.

 The results shed light on how early cannabis use during teenage years may lead to continued drug use among vulnerable individuals.